UnaRam/pythonFundamemtals/README.md

-added the decision tree project to finished projects updated the error handling and encoding worksheets and put it correct Worksheets folder
+added the decision tree project to finished projects updated the error handling and encoding worksheets and put it correct Worksheets folder remove duplicate worksheets which were in WIP projects instead of worksheets